 Dr. Carpenter is considered a therapist’s therapist, as she continues to work with several mental health specialists (social workers and psychologists) from the community.
 She is also an experienced psychologist for EMT personnel, including area firefighters and police officers.

 The Arlington office is located within a suite alongside other mental health and wellness practitioners who are considerate of your needs.
-It is conveniently located in the Ballston neighborhood of Arlington, within walking distance of the Ballston metro, and there is free street and garage parking available.
+It is conveniently located in the Rosslyn neighborhood of Arlington, within walking distance of the Rosslyn metro, and there is street and garage parking available.

 The Kensington office is located in a building comprised of a variety of businesses, including other mental health practitioners.
 It is located within walking distance of a Ride-On bus stop and the Metro bus stop at CT Ave & Plyers Mill Rd.
 There is ample, free parking directly in front of the building.